 You might feel as if you’re helping a coworker or employee when you allow them to escape the repercussions of their drug use, but the person needs to feel consequences of their behavior in order to change.

 But what does enabling look like?
 When you think of enabling, you probably think of something like a parent paying an addicted child’s rent.
 But there are many ways to enable.
-At work, it can include actions like:2
+At work, enabling an addict can include actions like:2

-As a coworker or a manager, the best way to correct enabling is by avoiding the practice in the first place.
-However, if you have been enabling them already, you can make changes by setting and maintaining strict boundaries with the person.
+As a coworker or a manager, the best way to correct enabling substance abuse is by avoiding it in the first place.
+However, if you have been enabling a coworker’s addiction already, you can make changes by setting and maintaining strict boundaries with the person.

 As a peer or coworker of someone you suspect to be abusing substances, the way forward can be really unclear.
 You might struggle between not wanting to cause your coworker professional harm and wanting to help the situation.

-In general, there are several universal tips for dealing with coworkers who have substance use issues.
-If your coworker’s substance use is putting others in danger at work, it is especially important to take some action.
+If your coworker’s drug or alcohol use is putting others in danger at work, it is especially important to take some action.
 The Washington State Department of Health offers the following tips:1

 The role of the supervisor is full of responsibilities and pressures, especially when an employee is displaying the signs of substance abuse.
-The United States Office of Personnel Management suggests that supervisors keep their focus on:2
+If you suspect your employee is using drugs or alcohol at work, The United States Office of Personnel Management suggests that supervisors keep their focus on:2

 You may feel compelled to tackle the issue of an employee’s addiction, but a manager’s role is to address issues as they affect an employee’s work performance and conduct.2

-As a supervisor, you do not have to diagnose or treat the addiction.
+As a supervisor, you do not have to diagnose or treat an emplpoyee’s addiction.
 You only have to recognize the problems and take swift action to decrease the risk of harm to the individual and the company.